 From long experience, we have learned that it is a rare student who can successfully be full-time in ICS and also have a full-time (or almost full-time) job.
 Computer science is hard, and it requires an irritating amount of time and concentration to learn!
 If you have to work more than half time, then you should consider taking a reduced load so you have enough time to succeed in your coursework.

 As faculty, we commit to improving the information and educational environments necessary for success by committed students with appropriate aptitude for the material.
 During just this past year:

-- Along with students from ACM Manoa Student Chapter, we designed and implemented the ICS Community Lounge which provides a 24×7 space for student meetings and activities.
+- Along with students from ACM Manoa Student Chapter, we designed and implemented the ICSpace, a community lounge which provides a 24×7 space for student meetings and activities.
 This space is ideal for learning with others: take advantage!

-- We developed the Courses.ICS site where you can now access well-organized review materials for five of the six core courses (and all six will be available by Fall 2016).
+- We developed the Courses.ICS site where you can now access well-organized review materials for the six core courses (and other courses as well).

 - We are deploying modern pedagogy (such as the flipped classroom) and custom educational software support (such as the Morea Framework).

 In coming years, we hope to provide even more help.
 For example, we would like to institute peer learning sessions where undergraduates who have already finished the core curriculum can provide study support.